Olena1788/first-project/README.md

 - I want to be able to see the dates for upcomming meetings of the club members.

 **Frequent Visitor Goals**
-I want to be able to give and ask advice on plants care.
+I want to be able to give and ask advice on plants care in blogs.

 ## Design
 The image from https://unsplash.com/ was set as the background for all of the pages.